apache/pekko/docs/src/main/paradox/stream/operators/Source-or-Flow/statefulMap.md

 ## Examples

-In the first example we implement an `zipWithIndex` operator like @ref:[zipWithIndex](zipWithIndex.md), it always associates a unique index with each element of the stream, the index starts from 0.
+In the first example, we implement an `zipWithIndex` operator like @ref:[zipWithIndex](zipWithIndex.md), it always associates a unique index with each element of the stream, the index starts from 0.

 Scala